2026 Europe Interchange Call for Abstracts - CDISC Abstracts

 Abstracts Due: Friday, 9 January 2026

-We welcome abstracts for the 2026 CDISC EU Interchange on any of the topics listed below.
+We welcome abstracts for the 2026 Europe Interchange on any of the CDISC topics listed below.
 Related use cases are encouraged.
 We want to hear your success stories even if they do not fit into the topic areas mentioned.

 • Experiences in adopting the Digital Data Flow (DDF): exploring digital protocol creation, ICH M11, the USDM standard and automated study builds.